saiuthej1-cloud/ai-resume-analyzer/README.md

 - Add file upload support (PDF parsing with Apache PDFBox)
 - Integrate OpenAI API for skill gap analysis
 - Add authentication with Spring Security + JWT
+- ## 💼 Resume Description
+Developed a full-stack AI Resume Analyzer using React and Spring Boot that enables users to upload, view, and manage resumes through REST APIs.
+Implemented features like resume parsing, CRUD operations, and responsive UI with cross-origin integration.